Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

     utilityBasicTab.SelectedItemIndex = 0;
     ```

-Following output is generated when the tab is created using property:
+Following output is generated when the Tab is created using property:

 ![Tab](./media/tab.gif)

 ## Create with style

-To create a tab using style, follow these steps:
+To create a Tab using style, follow these steps:

-1. Create a style for tab:
+1. Create a style for Tab:

     ```cs
     TabStyle style = new TabStyle